hashicorp-forge/go-test-split-action/README.md

 ## Notes

 Lists tests by executing `go test ./... -list .` in the `GITHUB_WORKSPACE` (checkout) directory.

 Use the `packages` input to customize the packages string, and the `list` input to customize the list pattern.
-(See action.yml for details)
+Pass additional test flags using `flags` (See action.yml for details)